Mark Billingham

-Mark Philip David Billingham (born 2 July 1961) is an English novelist, actor, television screenwriter and comedian whose series of "Tom Thorne" crime novels are best-sellers in that genre.
+Mark Philip David Billingham (born 2 July 1961) is an English actor, comedian, novelist and television screenwriter.
+He is known for the "Tom Thorne" crime novel series.

-Early years
+Early life

-Billingham was born in Solihull, Warwickshire and grew up in Moseley, Birmingham.
-He attended the King Edward VI Camp Hill School for Boys in nearby King's Heath, and lived in that general area "right the way through university" while attending the nearby University of Birmingham.
+Billingham was born on 2 July 1961 in Solihull, Warwickshire and grew up in Moseley, Birmingham.
+He attended the King Edward VI Camp Hill School for Boys in nearby King's Heath, and lived in that general area in his youth, until attending the nearby University of Birmingham.

+Comedy and acting

-After graduating with a degree in drama from the Department of Drama and Theatre Arts, he stayed in Birmingham and helped form a socialist theatre company (Bread & Circuses).
-Bread & Circuses toured with a number of shows in schools, colleges, arts centres and the street.
-In the mid-1980s he moved from Birmingham to London as a "jobbing actor", taking minor roles in episodes of TV shows Dempsey and Makepeace, Juliet Bravo, Boon, and The Bill.
-After finding himself playing a variety of "bad guy roles such as a soccer hooligan, drug addict, a nasty copper, a racist copper or a bent copper", he became somewhat disenchanted with acting, perceiving that the emphasis was not on talent, but on looks.
+After graduating with a degree in drama from the Department of Drama and Theatre Arts, he helped form a socialist theatre company, Bread & Circuses, in Birmingham.
+Bread & Circuses toured with shows in schools, colleges, arts centres and the street.
+In the mid-1980s he moved to London as a "jobbing actor", taking minor roles in episodes of TV shows Dempsey and Makepeace, Juliet Bravo, Boon, and The Bill.
+After playing a variety of "bad guy roles such as a soccer hooligan, drug addict, a nasty copper, a racist copper or a bent copper", he claimed that he had become disenchanted with acting and that the emphasis was not on talent, but on looks.

-Around 1987 he decided to pursue a career in comedy, in part because:

-"[The] one great advantage of stand-up comedy [is that] nobody gives a stuff about what you look like – as long as you're funny, and if you can do it, and people laugh, then you'll get bookings."

-At the time, breaking into stand-up was not as difficult as it would later become, nor was there the modern infrastructure and chain businesses.
-Billingham cites his own route as a simple progression from 5-minute, unpaid "try-out" spots to (if one was deemed worthy) 10-, 20- and 30-minute paid slots.
-As he stated, "within a year, you could be playing the Comedy Store".
-Indeed, Billingham has headlined at the Comedy Store on many occasions, where he also appears regularly as a Master of Ceremonies.
+Around 1987 he decided to pursue a career in comedy, stating:"[The] one great advantage of stand-up comedy [is that] nobody gives a stuff about what you look like – as long as you're funny, and if you can do it, and people laugh, then you'll get bookings."
+Billingham cites his breaking into stand-up as a simple progression from 5-minute, unpaid "try-out" spots to 10-, 20- and 30-minute paid slots.
+Billingham has headlined at the Comedy Store, where he also appears regularly as a Master of Ceremonies.

-Despite feeling rather ambivalent towards "serious" roles, Billingham still found considerable success by merging his careers as an actor and comic to work in comedy shows.
-He was the human face on the puppet-representation-of-celebrities series Spitting Image, and "the taller half" of the top double act the "Tracy Brothers" with Mike Mole from Bread & Circuses days (now guitarist with British comedy punk band Punks Not Dad), appearing regularly on the radio version of The Mary Whitehouse Experience.
-In 1988, he was seen in the children's comedy series News at Twelve, in which the central character "broadcasts his own (imaginary) TV news bulletin every evening".
+In 1988, he appeared in the children's comedy series News at Twelve.